usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/Sprint-3/Running a Successful Evaluation.md

 In agile environments, where collaboration, adaptability, and working software are paramount, evaluation criteria should reward vendors who demonstrate team maturity, technical fluency, and alignment with end-user needs, preferably in real time through oral presentations or working prototypes.

 ---
-Note to Vendors/Facilitators: The following two appendices may also be shared as optional in-class handouts to support continued learning and student reference beyond the session.
+>Note to Vendors: The following two appendices may also be shared as optional in-class handouts to support continued learning and student reference beyond the session.

 ## APPENDIX A: Comparative Evaluation Model for RFPs